Stephen-Hamilton-C/club-party/README.md

+# NOTICE
+Club Party has ceased development for the time being.
+I wanted to create this because my friends and I loved playing Putt Party, and we were considerably upset when the game got paywalled.
+However, Discord Activities have been brought back, and thus the point of creating this game is now moot.
+I won't archive this repo, just in cause Discord pulls a corporation moment and paywalls it again.

 # Club Party
 Club Party is a recreation of the beloved Putt Party from Discord's activities.
 However, it was recently paywalled behind Discord Nitro.